rust-lang/book/src/ch16-01-threads.md

 concentrate more on the interaction between `move` and `thread::spawn`.

 Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no
-arguments: we’re not using any data from the main thread in the spawned thread’s code.
+arguments: We’re not using any data from the main thread in the spawned thread’s code.
 To use data from the main thread in the spawned thread, the spawned thread’s closure must capture the values it needs.
 Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned